wdporter/i-am-that-vuepress/77-i-and-mine-are-false-ideas/readme.md

-When you recognise the ‘I’ as it is, a bundle of desires and fears, and the sense of ‘mine’, as embracing all things and people needed for the purpose of avoiding pain and secureïng pleasure, you will see that the ‘I’ and the ’mine’ are false ideas, having no foundation in reälity.
+When you recognise the ‘I’ as it is, a bundle of desires and fears, and the sense of ‘mine’, as embracing all things and people needed for the purpose of avoiding pain and secureïng pleasure, you will see that the ‘I’ and the ’mine’ are false ideas, having no foundation in reality.
 Creäted by the mind, they rule their creätor as long as he takes them to be true; when questioned, they dissolve.